SagarBansal7/Keep-on-Closing/README.md

 # Keep On Closing #
 ## Graduate Course: Quantitative Analysis for Business

-This was a project from a course on Multiple Linear Regression (a supervised machine learning technique for quantitative analysis).
+This was an individual project from a course on Multiple Linear Regression (a supervised machine learning technique for quantitative analysis).
 Below is the prompt from the client:

 > Hello!
 I hope this message finds you well!
 After our last project predicting house prices was so successful, I thought we could work on a follow up project.
 Since the last time I have collected more data to improve the model to predict house prices.
 It was clear that I needed at least one other predictor, so I decided to start recording the style of architecture of each property.
 I specialize in three types of Architectures: Craftsman, Queen Anne, and Victorian.
 The new data that I collected is in the attached data file.
 >